zextras/tech-doc/source/carbonio/admincli/backup.rst

-The initial structure of the backup is built during the *Initial Scan*, performed by the **SmartScan**: the actual content of a Node featuring the Mailstore & Provisioning Role (AppServer) is read and used to populate the backup.
+The initial structure of the backup is built during the *Initial Scan*, performed by the **SmartScan**: the actual content of a Node featuring the Mailstore & Provisioning Role is read and used to populate the backup.
 The SmartScan is then executed at every start of the |backup| and on a daily basis if the **Scan Operation Scheduling** is enabled in the |adminui|.

 .. important:: SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
 This implies that,